rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 ### Update High Sierra
 - Make a full backup
-- Check https://hackintosher.com/guides/ for the latest OS X Update Guide
+- Check [hackintosher.com](https://hackintosher.com/guides/) for the latest OS X Update Guide
 - Check all kexts for updates
-- Make a new Clover USB-Stick for testing purpose
+- Make a new Clover USB-Drive for testing purpose
 	- Use updated kexts and drivers in post install (apfs.efi and lilu.kext)
-- Boot from new Clover USB-Stick
+- Boot from new Clover USB-Drive
 - If system boots
 	- Mount High Sierra EFI partition
 	- Backup `EFI` to `EFI-Backups`
 	- Install new Clover version to EFI partition
 	- Copy updated kexts and drivers during post install
 	- Don't forget to copy `Microsoft` folder (it contains the windows bootloader)
-- Eject USB-Stick and reboot
+- Eject USB-Drive and reboot
 - If system boots
 	- Start High Sierra Update
 	- On restart select newly added `Install OS X ...` partition